evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_Sport_Turismo/_index.md

 With the optional Performance Battery Plus battery, you get other performance numbers.
-With overboost, the Porsche Taycan Turbo Sport Turismo reaches a maximum power of 650 kW (884 hp / 872 bhp).
-Without overboost, it provides a strong 520 kW (707 hp / 697 bhp).
-The maxium torque is at 940 Nm (694 ft-lb).
-This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 2.7 seconds and reaches a top speed of 260 km/h (162 mph), showcasing its impressive performance.
+With overboost, the Porsche Taycan Turbo Sport Turismo delivers an astonishing maximum power of 650 kW (884 hp / 872 bhp).
+Even without overboost, it boasts a formidable 520 kW (707 hp / 697 bhp).
+The maximum torque reaches an incredible 940 Nm (694 ft-lb).
+This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in a mere 2.7 seconds and achieves a top speed of 260 km/h (162 mph), underscoring its breathtaking performance.

 ## Battery, range, and charging